Rajdeep-Das/CampusNotice/README.md

 # Campus Notice
-> E-Notice  App and Back-end for all  academic organization or Institute for implementation e-notice capabilities
+> E-Notice  App and Back-end for all  academic organization or Institute for implementation e-notice capabilities.
-> PHP REST API
+> Using PHP REST API.
 > This is a simple PHP REST API from scratch with no framework.

 ## Quick Start